-Completely other conditions existed for Willi Baumeister's professorship at the Stuttgart Academy of Arts after World War II than for the teaching activity in Frankfurt between 1928 and 1933.
+Completely other conditions existed for Willi Baumeister's professorship at the Stuttgart State Academy of Fine Arts after World War II than for the teaching activity in Frankfurt between 1928 and 1933.

 Baumeister himself laid the foundation for the new teaching assignment: with the professorship in Frankfurt he had demonstrated that he was prepared for the task in pedagogical terms.
 There was also his irreproachable behavior in the psychological resistance during the Nazi period.
 His paintings and lithographs between 1933 and 1945 proved that despite the temporary painting prohibition he had delivered and would continue to deliver a meaningful contribution to the development of modern art.
 And finally, his manuscript for the book published in 1947, Das Unbekannte in der Kunst (The Unknown in Art), provided evidence that he had important things to say as a theoretician of a new, unencumbered art.